FrancescAlted/MemoryBoundComputations/exercises/guidelines.rst

 The goal of Numba is to compile arbitrarily complex Python code on-the-flight and executing it for you.
-It is fast, although one should take in account the compile times.
+It is fast, although one should take into account the compile times.

 8. Edit poly-numba.py and look at how numba works.